Healthy Homes Assessment Napier

 Home Assessments Napier for Rental Properties

-There are a variety of things you should look for in an house review to determine if your rental property is in compliance with the requirements of the Healthy Homes Standard.
-A few examples are:
+There are numerous concerns to be able to examine in an home review to determine if your rental property is in compliance with all the basic requirements of Healthy Homes Standard.
+The most common are:

 • Are there enough drainage and the draught is stopped?

-The repercussions of not having the Healthy home that is in compliance with The Residential Tenancies Act and consequently being on the wrong side of a Tenancy solutions ruling can have a significant impact for property managers and landlords.
-For specialist advice get in touch today to book your rental properties house assessment.
+The repercussions of not having the Healthy home in relation to The Residential Tenancies Act and consequently getting on the wrong side of the tenancy solutions ruling can have a significant impact for property managers and landlords.
+For professional advice, call today to schedule your rental property home evaluation.

 home assessments for rental properties